Stochastic RWA and Lightpath Rerouting in WDM Networks: Problem Descriptions and Formulations

-The immediate (first-stage) decisions \srwa{} has to make are the lightpath assignments for the new incoming traffic.
-Therefore the first-stage problem of \srwa{} is a \maxRWA{} problem with a slightly different objective function, given a set of available wavelinks.
-Let $\SDcurr{n}\subseteq\{(s,d) \in \nodeSet\times \nodeSet\}$ be the set of node pairs with at least one new connection request in the most recent batch of arrivals, ($ \textsc{n} $ stands for ``new'').
-A node pair $ (s, d) $ can have multiple connection requests, denoted by $\Dcurr\in\Z_+$. $\link$ is a binary decision variable equal to 1 if link $\edge$ is used in a lightpath with wavelength $\wavelength$ for a connection request between node pair $(s,d)$.
 Given $ \SDcurr{n} $, \srwa{} is formulated as follows: \BSE \ESE where $ \Q(.) $ is the value function that measures GoS in the second stage and $ \Feas{\SDcurr{n}} $ is the feasible set of the \srwa{} problem.
 Objective function \eqref{eq: OF} maximizes the expected number of granted requests, considering both the new connection requests and future traffic. $ \Q(.) $ and $ \Feas{.} $ are also used in the modeling of \lr{}, so in the following we define them for a generic set of node pairs to avoid repetition.
 For a given $ \SD $, $ \Feas{\SD} $ is defined by the set of following constraints: \BSE \ESE where $\nodefunc^{+(-)}(\node)$ is the set of links leaving (entering) node $\node\in \nodeSet$.
 Constraints \eqref{eq: conflict_link} ensure that every link $\edge$ can be used for at most one path in any wavelength for the new traffic.
 Constraints \eqref{eq: flow_conservation} establish the flow conservation in the chosen lightpaths.
 They make sure that for a given node pair $ (s,d) $, the same number of wavelinks over the same wavelength is leaving and entering the nodes of the network for granting a request of $ (s,d) $.
 Constraints \eqref{eq: loop_elimination} eliminate the cycles by preventing the selection of incoming/outgoing link to/from source/destination of a request, and together with constraints \eqref{eq: flow_conservation} set up a proper lightpath for a granted request.
 Constraints \eqref{eq: demand_UB} bound the number of lightpath assignments to a node pair by its demand.
 Constraints \eqref{eq:links_bounds} are the integrality and bound constraints.

 With the first-stage provisioning fixed, recourse decisions are made by solving another \maxRWA{} problem for the future traffic $ \Dnew $ on the available resources. $\linksce$ is a second-stage decision variable equal to 1 if for a future connection request between $ (s,d)\in \SDsce=\{(s,d) \in \nodeSet\times \nodeSet: \Dnew > 0\}$, a wavelink with link $ \edge $ and wavelength $ \wavelength $ is used. $\numgrantedsce$ is an integer (auxiliary) recourse decision variable measuring the number of granted requests between node pair $(s,d)$.
 For a first-stage solution $ \hat{x} $ and a future traffic scenario $ \xirand $, the recourse problem is defined as:\\ $\Q(x,\xirand,\SD) =$ \BSE